 A true identity now a days is made up of a lot more than the basics.
 Yes, things like your height, weight, eye color, and hair length make up your identity as well as your religion, occupation, and relationship status.
 Then there are the things that are overlooked like your extracurricular activities: the good and the bad.
 The good like possibly the sports you play or your service to the church or the community.
 Then, unfortunately, there are the bad like your alcohol or drug use and the frequency of them.

-When we make a big decision like what our future profession is or purchasing an electronic cigarette, both extremely different but also extremely significant, we forget to consider all major outcomes.
-At first my direction of thought was “Dang!
-So and so heard about me swearing and now anytime anyone hears my name they’re going to associate it with cursing”.
+When we make a decision, we forget to consider all major outcomes.
+One example, my direction of thought concerning a mistake like cursing “Dang! so and so heard about me swearing and now anytime anyone hears my name they’re going to associate it with cursing”.
+Yes, that is certainly one way to look at it.
 It took me a while but then I considered the situation from a different angle, a way way more important angle.
 What about how God identifies me?
 What about what God associates with my name?
 Are all the things that are associated with my name representations of God?
 It goes without saying that self-identity is essential but more often than not, we forget to consider God before we speak or act, myself included.

 This is the point I’m trying to make though.
 You shouldn’t be so disturbed with who on earth is concerned with what you say or do but really disturbed by who in heaven is concerned with what you say or do.
-Yes you drink or yes you smoke and it’s become a part of your earthly identity but think about this.
+Yes there are earthly things that have become a part of your earthly identity but think about this.
 Someone will eventually find something else that’s negative to stick to your identity so that really shouldn’t be your main concern.
-Your main concern with how your drinking and smoking are impacting your relationship with God because He is the one who matters not your friends or your friends parents who make out to be something you know you’re not.
+Your main concern should be how your earthly identity is impacting your relationship with God because He is the one who matters not your friends or your friends parents who make you out to be something you know you’re not.

 Change your identity for yourself and for God, don’t do it for anyone else.
 Change your ways, form new habits, change your environment, do something that won’t put you in the same position that keeps on taking you down that terrible road that you want to sway away from.
 It’s not too late for God is always waiting with wide-open arms for you.
 Ephesians 4:22-24 says “that you put off, concerning your former conduct, the old man which grows corrupt according to the deceitful lusts, and be renewed in the spirit of your mind, and that you put on the new man which was created according to God, in true righteousness and holiness”.
 As it so beautifully says, take off that old man, the man that does things he shouldn’t do or says things he shouldn’t say and put on the new one, the renewed one.

 We all fall daily and that’s a fact but the most important thing about falling is how you get back up and move forward.
-Are you person who is known (or identified) for drinking often or owning a vape or are you the person who is struggling to decrease your amount of drinking or getting rid of your vape for God?
+Are you person who is known (or identified) for drinking often or are you the person who is struggling to getting rid of your sin for God?
 Will you be that person that changes as a front for other people or a person who changes for your Father up above.
 There will always be a difference between someone who is sinning blindly and someone who is struggling with a sin, my spiritual father taught me that.
 You just have to finally BE CRITICAL OF YOURSELF and know and understand what you’re doing and perceive it to be wrong in order to move forward.
 In other words, your identity in Christ can be changed; you just have to want it.